jbcodeforce/flink-studies/docs/coding/getting-started.md

 Deploy the Flink and Confluent Platform operators (see Makefile in deployment/k8s and its readme).

-Define a Kafka cluster and start Flink SQL client
+Define a Flink cluster, optional a Kafka Cluster.

-## Minikube
+### Minikube

 * Install [Minikube](https://minikube.sigs.k8s.io/), and review some [best practices](https://jbcodeforce.github.io/techno/minikube/)
 * Start with enough memory and cpu